 Physics has developed and grown throughout history as a result of the intricate but essential interplay of theory and experiment.
-Department programs emphasize this theme as the student takes courses involving both theoretical and laboratory work, which become progressively more complex and interesting.
-At the same time, there is an emphasis on the development of a variety of skills and techniques necessary in the pursuit of physics and also highly valuable in almost any career the student might choose.
-These skills include experimental design, instrumentation, data analysis and evaluation of experimental results; the application of mathematics and the computer to the solution of problems; communicating results and understanding to others; and, perhaps most important, the ability to use and apply general principles to the analysis of specific problems.
+Department programs emphasize this theme as the student takes courses involving both theoretical and laboratory work, which become progressively more complex and rigorous.
+At the same time, there is an emphasis on the development of a variety of skills and techniques necessary in the pursuit of physics and also highly valuable in almost any career in STEM fields (Science, Technology, Engineering, and Mathematics) the student might choose.
+These skills include experimental design, instrumentation, data analysis and evaluation of experimental results; the application of mathematics and the computer to the solution of problems; communication of results and understanding to others; and, perhaps most important, the application of general principles to the analysis of specific problems.

 The physics major in the context of a liberal arts program provides the student with great flexibility in the choice of a career.
-In the past five years, some physics majors have embarked on careers in research and/or teaching by entering graduate programs in physics or physics-related areas (such as biophysics, oceanography, or atmospheric science).
-Others have entered programs in engineering through Knox's pre-engineering program or have pursued graduate programs in engineering or in business prior to joining the management group of a science-related industry.
-Some have gone directly into high school teaching or industry, while others have entered medical, law or theological school.
+In the past five years, some physics majors have embarked on careers in research and/or teaching by entering graduate programs in physics or physics-related areas (such as biophysics, astronomy, astrophysics, or atmospheric science).
+Others have entered programs in engineering through Knox's pre-engineering program or have pursued graduate degrees in engineering or in business prior to joining the management group of a science-related industry.
+Some have gone directly into secondary education or industry, while others have entered medical, law or theological school.

 One of the great advantages of the physics major at Knox is the opportunity to participate in a research project as an undergraduate.
-Knox faculty have active research interests in both experimental and theoretical physics, and experimental facilities are available at Knox for Mössbauer spectroscopy, magnetic susceptibility, electron spin resonance, differential scanning calorimetry, scanning electron microscopy, Laser Lab, X-ray diffraction, evanescent-wave ellipsometry and nuclear magnetic resonance experiments.
+Knox faculty have active research interests in both experimental and theoretical physics, and experimental facilities are available at Knox for Mössbauer spectroscopy, magnetic susceptibility, differential scanning calorimetry, scanning electron microscopy, X-ray diffraction, evanescent-wave ellipsometry and nuclear magnetic resonance experiments.
 The department also has a microprocessor controlled 10-inch Meade telescope, and a Nexstar 8-GPS with a CCD camera.